Maximal noiseless code rates for collective rotation channels on qudits: Acknowledgment

 \section{Acknowledgment}

-The research of Li was supported by a USA NSF grant, a HK RGC grant, the 2011 Fulbright Fellowship, and the 2011 Shanxi 100 Talent Program.
-He is an honorary professor of University of Hong Kong, Taiyuan University of Technology, and Shanghai University.
+The research of Li was supported dy a USA NSF grant, a HK RGC grant.
+He is an affiliate member of the Institute for Quantum Computing, University of Waterloo; an honorary professor of the Shanghai University and the University of Hong Kong.
 The research of Nakahara was supported by Grants-in-Aid for Scientific Research from the Japan Society for the Promotion of Science (Grant Nos.
 23540470, 24320008 and 26400422).
 He is grateful to Qing-Wen Wang and Xi Chen for warm hospitality extended to him while he was staying at Shanghai University, where a part of this work was done.
 The research of Poon was supported by a USA NSF grant and a HK RGC grant.
 The research of Sze was supported by a HK RGC grant PolyU 502512.
 The authors want to thank Utkan G\"{u}ng\"{o}rd\"{u} for some helpful discussion concerning the decomposition in (\ref{decomposition}).
 We would like to thank Paolo Zanardi for drawing our attention to Refs. \cite{Zan1,Zan2,Zan3} and useful comments that improved our manuscript.